BioJulia/BioSequences.jl/docs/src/sequence_search.md

 ```

-Like the `ExactSearchQuery`, all the findX functions including `findfirst`,
+Like the `ExactSearchQuery`, all the findX methods, including `findfirst`,
  `findlast`, `findnext`, `findprev`, and `occursin` can be used with
-`ApproximateSearchQuery`, you simply have to provide the query as the first parameter,
-and the number of mismatches you will allow as the second.
+ `ApproximateSearchQuery`, you simply have to provide the query as the first parameter and the number of mismatches you will allow as the second.

 ```jldoctest
 julia> query = ApproximateSearchQuery(dna"AGGG");